Director, State Policy (Western region) - PhRMA

 You will operate in a fast-paced legislative environment and must adapt quickly while balancing multiple complex priorities.
 In this role, you can expect:

-• To reside in one of the assigned Western states (AZ, NM, NV, UT, WY) or in the Denver or Sacramento metropolitan areas, with regional travel up to 50% during peak legislative periods.
+• To reside in one of the assigned Western states (AZ, NM, NV, UT, WY) or in the Denver or Chicago metropolitan areas, with regional travel up to 50% during peak legislative periods.
 Candidates must maintain a valid driver’s license and be available to respond after hours and on weekends in alignment with legislative schedules.

 • A budgeted salary range of $132,600 – $182,300 per annum.
 Salary is commensurate with experience and other compensable factors.